johnnybluhm/battleship/README.md

 - Download file “battleship.jar”

-- Go to your console/terminal and navigate to the root directory of the project
+- Go to your console/terminal and navigate to the directory containing the file

-- In the root directory of the project type "java -jar battleship.jar"
+- In that directory type "java -jar battleship.jar"